 Note: The information on cancer types on the ACRF website is not designed to provide medical or professional advice and is for information only.
 If you have any health problems or questions please consult your doctor.

-LCH in children occurs at any age but more often in boys than girls.
+Langerhan’s Cell Histiocytosis (LCH) occurs at any age in children but more often in boys than in girls.

 The disease is not strictly cancer but it is a condition like cancer and it responds to chemotherapy.
 In its more serious forms LCH acts like a malignancy and therefore paediatric oncologists treat the disease.